 International schools in Colombia

-There are numerous international schools in Colombia, most of which are in Bogotá.
+There are many international schools in Colombia, most of which are in Bogotá.
 There are also international schools in major cities such as Medellín and Cali.
 Expats will find English, French, German and Italian schools in Colombia.
 Like many private schools, these are attended by a large number of local students.

 International schools adhere to the educational model of their affiliated country.
 Schools will generally follow the national curriculum of this country, but many offer globally recognised qualifications such as the International Baccalaureate (IB).
 The teaching language is usually that of the school’s country of origin, but many international schools also offer bilingual programmes.

 International schools offer a high standard of education, similar to international schools across the globe.
 Tuition tends to be on par with private education in Europe or the United States, which is very expensive by local Colombian standards.
-Admission and enrolment procedures vary from school to school.
+Admission and enrolment procedures differ from school to school.

-Tutoring in Colombia
+Tutors in Colombia

 Expat Health Insurance